US Home Insurers’ Losses Surge as Populations Grow in Disaster-Prone Areas

 0:00

-American home insurers faced massive losses last year due to population growth in disaster-prone regions and other factors, according to global credit rating agency AM Best.
+American home insurers faced massive losses last year because of population growth in disaster-prone regions and other factors, according to global credit rating agency AM Best.

-The home insurance segment “suffered a $15.2 billion underwriting loss in 2023, more than double the losses seen in the previous year,” the agency said in a July 25 press release.
+“[The home insurance segment] suffered a $15.2 billion underwriting loss in 2023, more than double the losses seen in the previous year,” the agency said in a July 25 statement.
 “The 2023 loss was also the worst this century, with $14.8 billion in losses in 2011 the next highest.”

 “Population trends show residents increasingly moving toward regions that are more prone to hurricanes, severe convective storms, or even wildfires,” said David Blades, an associate director at the firm.

-California is prone to fires and flood disasters, according to data from the U.S. Federal Emergency Management Agency (FEMA), while Washington is vulnerable to floods and severe storms.
-Texas is susceptible to fires and floods while Florida is largely prone to flooding.
+California is prone to fires and flood disasters, according to data from the Federal Emergency Management Agency, while Washington is vulnerable to floods and severe storms.
+Texas is susceptible to fires and floods, and Florida is largely prone to flooding.
 Floods and severe storms sometimes hit North Carolina and Georgia.

-Last year, the combined ratios exceeded 100 percent in 17 states, said AM Best.
+Last year, the combined ratios exceeded 100 percent in 17 states, according to AM Best.
 The ratio remained below 100 in New England and the South Atlantic region but surpassed it in the Pacific, Southwestern, and Rocky Mountain areas.

 “A growing population means an even larger rise in real property development and thus in insured values,” said Christopher Graham, senior industry analyst at AM Best.
 “Construction in catastrophe-prone areas adds to flood risk.
 It also increases the risk of wildfires in areas prone to them due to human activity, as well as utility companies.”